CoinAnole/markdownlabel_testapp/sample_markdown.md

 # Heading Level 1

-This is a demonstration of the MarkdownLabel widget from kivy_garden.markdown_label.
+This is a demonstration of the MarkdownLabel widget from kivy_garden.markdownlabel.

 ## Heading Level 2